flatironinstitute/finufft/devel/v2spec.md

 No: copy Joakim's GPU interface plan?
 ]

-Detect whether "many" is called in guru (ie, n_transf>1) via shape of input U array.
-This won't work for t3 many.
-See above.

 Use of out=None to write to returned array or to pre-alloc array in arg list.
 See above.